orientechnologies/orientdb-labs/Studio-Dashboard.md

 # Dashboard

 Studio 2.2 includes a new easy to read and single-page Dashboard with costantly updated reports.
 The Dashboard shows a graphical presentation of the current status and historical trends of each node's system joining your cluster.
-Performance indicators are reported in order to enable instantaneous and informed decisions which you can made at a glance.
+Performance indicators are reported in order to enable instantaneous and informed decisions which you can make at a glance.

 Here you can see the Dashboard reporting the status of a cluster composed of two nodes.

-For each node you can monitor several information divided into main sections:
+For each node you can monitor several information divided in two main sections:
 - System report
   - `CPU`, `RAM`, `DISK CACHE` and `DISK` used
   - `Status` of the node